 It's a coach in the football coaching sense, rather than the bus sense.
 As your coach, I can help you improve your book, whatever stage it's at.
-You might just have a rough plan, or an outline.
-You might be stuck half-way through.
+You might have got the first few chapters down, then got stuck.
+You might have fallen victim to the tricky bit in the middle.
 Or you might have a finished draft that simply isn't working.

 A lot of people only need one or two sessions.This isn't psychotherapy.
 Together, we will look at where you're at, where you want to be at, and see how we can narrow that gap between the two.
-It's completely your call how many sessions you have - this is an individual, tailor-made service designed to support you and your writing.
+It's your call how many sessions you have - this is an individual, tailor-made service designed to support you and your writing.